 Once everything’s in place, onboarding becomes one less thing to worry about – for your team and for the people you’re welcoming in.
 And while the process itself matters, the tools you choose make all the difference.
 That’s where Klippa comes in.

-Why Klippa Is the Right Partner for Automated Onboarding
+Klippa DocHorizon for Automated Client Onboarding

 If you’re looking to make onboarding faster, safer, and less manual, Klippa is designed to help you get there.